Voodoo (company): History

+Background and early years (2013–2017)

 Voodoo was founded in 2013 by Alexandre Yazdi and Laurent Ritter.
 They had been friends since high school and had previously founded Studio Cadet in 2012, a services company for websites and mobile applications.
 Yazdi became the chief executive officer of Voodoo, while Gabriel Rivaud acted as the vice-president of games.
 According to Rivaud, the company was in turmoil for its first four years in operation and opted to change its business strategy thereafter.
-Using data it gathered from its previous games, the company designed its newer games to attract more players.
+This change led to the development of “hyper-casual games” by Voodoo.
+Games were developed focusing on key metrics such as retention and playtime.
+With this data, the company designed its newer games to attract more players.
 Using the Unity game engine, Voodoo tested one new game roughly every week.
 This method resulted in the successful release of Paper.io in 2016.

-Through 2017, Voodoo quadrupled its staff count to 80 and expected to grow to 150 people by the end of 2018.
+Through 2017, Voodoo quadrupled its staff count to 80.
 In May 2018, the American banking company Goldman Sachs, through its West Street Capital Partners VII fund, invested US$200 million in Voodoo.
 It was the largest fundraising in the French technology sector since 2015.
 Yazdi and Ritter retained control of the company.
 At the time, Voodoo had, aside from its Paris headquarters, offices in Montpellier and Strasbourg.
 A development studio in Berlin, Germany, was established in December 2018, headed by general manager Alexander Willink.
 The studio started out with roughly ten people, looking to eventually expand to 40 employees.
-It later hired key employees from developers Blizzard Entertainment, King, and Mamau.
+Voodoo later hired key employees from developers Blizzard Entertainment, King, and Mamau.

+2019–present

 By September 2019, Voodoo employed 220 people, including 150 at its Paris headquarters.
 A publishing office in Istanbul, Turkey, was announced in August 2019 and is headed by publishing director Corentin Selz.
 This continued with the opening of a Montreal development studio in November 2019, led by Mehdi El Moussali, a former producer for Gameloft.
-Through this new location, Voodoo intended to expand beyond hyper-casual games.
+During this time, Voodoo intended to expand and transition beyond hyper-casual games.
 The company acquired Shoreditch-based developer Gumbug in December that year.